Smit085/SpotifyClone/README.md

   - Working with BottomSheet Dialog activity:
     - Completed the UI.
     - Added transition for opening and closing.
-  - Working with sond player:
+  - Started Working with sond player:
+    - Tried passing current song info through bundel,viewmodel to the player but didn't succeed.
-    -
+- **